Annular Solar Eclipse

 The maximum band is 116 mi (187 km).

-Occurring only 4.6 days after apogee (Apogee on October 10, 2023), the moon’s apparent diameter will be smaller.
+Occurring only 4.6 days after apogee (the point in the orbit of the Moon at which it is furthest from the Earth – October 10, 2023), the Moon’s apparent diameter will be smaller.

 An annular solar eclipse occurs when the Moon’s apparent diameter is smaller than the Sun’s, blocking most of the Sun’s light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometers or miles wide.